 For extra freshness I usually prepare the other vegetables 10 minutes before serving.
 They also look super nice served on a big plate for guests or yourself to choose from.

-Serve the piping hot broth in a nice deep soup bowl with fresh ingredients and rice noodles with a side of kimchi salad.
+Serve the piping hot broth in a nice deep soup bowl with fresh ingredients and rice noodles and a side of kimchi, if you have some.